ermiller24/executive_layer/EXECUTIVE_INTERACTION.md

 # Speaker-Executive Interaction Guide

-This document explains how the Speaker and Executive components interact in the Executive Interrupting Rectifier (EIR) system and how to test this interaction.
+This document explains how the Speaker and Executive components interact in the Executive Layer (ExL) system and how to test this interaction.

 ## Overview

-The EIR system consists of two main LLM components:
+The ExL system consists of two main LLM components:

 1. **Speaker**: The front-facing model that directly interacts with users
 2. **Executive**: The supporting model that provides knowledge and course correction